 Chamomiles are cheery little plants.
-Sweetly scented like fresh apples, chamomile plants are used as ornamental flowerbed borders, planted in cottage and herb gardens, or grown as a pollinator friendly, low maintenance lawn substitute.
+Sweetly scented like fresh apples, chamomile plants are used as ornamental flowerbed borders, planted in cottage and herb gardens, or grown as a pollinator friendly, low-maintenance lawn substitute.
 They are also used as a defense against pests and disease in the vegetable garden.
-Chamomile plants may range in height from 6-18 inches (15-46 cm.) with an equal spread, depending upon type.
+Chamomile plants may range in height from 6 to 18 inches (15-46 cm.) with an equal spread, depending upon the type.
 All chamomile types produce an abundance of seed that will quickly self-sow wherever it lands in warm, loose soil.
 Continue reading to learn more about growing chamomile from seed.

 How to Grow Chamomile from Seed

 There are two different species of plants commonly known as chamomile.

 - Chamaemelum mobile, also commonly known as English, Russian, or Roman chamomile, is a low-growing perennial.
 It is considered to be the true chamomile and is used in landscapes as a flowering groundcover or lawn substitute.
 English chamomile is hardy in zones 4 through 11 and is cultivated all over the world for its herbal properties.

 - German chamomile, or Matricaria recutita, is also cultivated as the herb chamomile, but it is considered the false chamomile.
 It is an annual that grows to 18 inches (46 cm.) tall and its consistent, miniature, daisy like flowers add charm to the container, herb, and cottage gardens.

 Both types of chamomile plants produce small, white, composite flowers with bright yellow center discs.
 German chamomile produces a hollow conical disc from which its white petals arch down from.
 English chamomile’s disc is flatter and solid, the flower petals spread outward from the disc, like a ray.